 Job 28:28 And unto man he said, Behold, the fear of the Lord, that is wisdom; and to depart from evil is understanding.

-In combination with departing from evil, understanding also results from meditation [deep thought] on God’s divine precepts and all of His commandments:
+In combination with learning the Word of God and departing from evil, understanding also grows through meditation [deep thought] on God’s divine precepts and all of His Word: